leo1oel/lmms-engine/docs/reference/design_principle.md

 The main design principle of the framework is using following concept
 1. Factory Pattern
 2. Builder
-3. MVC (But we are missing a V, anyway just like ignore this)

 ## Factory Pattern
 Factory pattern is simple.
 Basically is just using if else to create component we want.
 But what it nice is that it encapsulate most of the building process we want under the hood and is good if we want to use it as a separate api.
 So it might be ugly inside the factory (which make sense), but is easy for us to create new factory and build component all around the framework as we want.